Countingup/docker-go/README.md

 ## Changelog

+- 2023-04-17 -- Rebuild to update base image for security vulnerability (curl)
 - 2023-04-05 -- Rebuild to update base image for security vulnerability (openssl)
 - 2023-03-27 -- Rebuild to update base image for security vulnerability (openssl)
 - 2023-02-20 -- Rebuild to update base image for security vulnerability (go)